ThakurPremSingh/Excel-Capstone-Project/README.md

 In the Market Performance and Sales Targets Comparison Report, I performed a detailed analysis of actual market performance against set sales targets, using key metrics and visualizations to assess the effectiveness of sales strategies.<br>
 By applying statistical methods and data modeling techniques, I provided actionable insights that support informed decision-making, helping to refine marketing efforts, optimize sales tactics, and allocate resources more effectively<br>
 #### Sales Insights Reports
-* 1. Customer Performance Report
+* Net Sales Performance Report
-2. Market Performance Report
+* Market performance vs Targets Report
-3. Top 10 Products
+* Top 10 Products
-4. Division Level
+* Division Level
-5. Top 5 Products
+* Top 5 Products based on Qty
-6. Bottom 5 Products
+* Bottom 5 Products based on Qty
-7. New Product - 2021
+* Top 5 countries
-8. Top 5 countries
+* New Product in 2021